Holographic Open/Closed Exchange in Double Deeply Virtual Compton Scattering: Fixed-$j$ Structural Matching to the $\pm$-Basis Wilson Kernels: Introduction

+The projection used throughout is the transverse--transverse scalar component of the current correlator.
+In this collinear window the matching is applied after this TT scalar projection: $F_{z\mu}$-induced structures involving $K_0$ or $z\partial_zK_1$ project onto longitudinal or distinct invariant amplitudes and are not part of the scalar kernel matched below.
+At the matching point

 we will show that the even open-string channel matches the $+$ conformal-basis Wilson coefficient and conformal moment, while the closed-string channel matches the corresponding $-$ objects.
-The natural arena for stating this result is \DDVCS, where both photons are off shell and the conformal structure is fully visible; the \DVCS~\! limit may then be taken only after the fixed--$j$ analysis.
+The natural arena for stating this result is \DDVCS, where both photons are off shell and the conformal structure is fully visible; the \DVCS limit may then be taken only after the fixed--$j$ analysis.
 This ordering matters physically: when both photons remain off shell, the ratio $\eta^2/\xi^2$ appears in the hard kernel in its fully visible conformal form, whereas taking one photon on shell too early hides part of that structure even though it does not change the underlying fixed--$j$ operator statement~\cite{Ji:1996ek,Braun:2024ddvcs}.

 The most decisive diagnostic is the first physical even moment, $j=2$.
 On the perturbative side, the $(-)$ singlet anomalous dimension vanishes at $j=2$ as the leading-order manifestation of the momentum-sum rule, while the $(+)$ eigenvalue remains finite; the explicit formulas are collected in Appendix~\ref{app:pqcd}, especially Eqs.~\eqref{eq:app-pqcd-gamma-pm-at2} and \eqref{eq:app-pqcd-gamma-pm-near2}.
-On the holographic side, the closed branch passes through the bulk graviton and therefore through the conserved energy--momentum tensor, so the corresponding anomalous dimension vanishes at the same point.
-The open branch has no such protection and remains finite at $j=2$.
-The open/$+$ and closed/$-$ identification is therefore not a fit-driven analogy but a structural statement fixed by symmetry and by the analytic behavior of the two branches.
+On the holographic side, the closed branch passes through the bulk graviton and therefore through the conserved total energy--momentum tensor, so the corresponding anomalous dimension vanishes at the same point.
+The open branch has no such symmetry protection at $j=2$; in the large-$\lambda$ regime its value is finite and positive, while any accidental zero at a special finite value of $\lambda$ would only produce a temporary degeneracy at that point, not a Ward identity.
+The open/$+$ and closed/$-$ assignment is therefore not a fit-driven analogy but a structural prescription anchored by symmetry and by the analytic behavior of the two branches.